tylermachado/svelte-dataviz-template/README.md

 4. In WordPress, copy the CSS and JavaScript files present in that `index.html` file to the "External Resources" section of the WordPress editor.
 Whatever `<div>`s you're targeting with your app, make sure those are also present in the WordPress editor, too.

+## "Helpers" folder

+- colors.js: several arrays of hex codes that can be used as color scales.

+- join.js: a function that can be imported to join two different dataset files together, as long as the items have a key value in common.

+- USAGeoAlbers.js: a GeoJSON file for a USA state map

+- USStateHexbin.js: a GeoJSON file to make a hexagon cartogram map of US States

+- USStates.js: a list of US states and their common two-letter abbreviations.